splunk-soar-connectors/.github/.github/pull_request_template.md

 - [ ] Use the following format for the PR description: `<App Name>: <PR Type> - <PR Description>`
 - [ ] Provide release notes as part of the PR submission which describe high level points about the changes for the upcoming GA release.
 - [ ] Verify all checks are passing.
-- [ ] Do NOT use the `next` branch of the forked repo.
+- [ ] Do NOT use the `main` branch of the forked repo.
 Create separate feature branch for raising the PR.
 - [ ] Do NOT submit updates to dependencies unless it fixes an issue.
 ## Pull Request Type